benjaminion/upgrading-ethereum-book/src/book.md

 </div>

 Later, perhaps, a block $H$ might appear that builds on $F$.
-If the fork choice rule indicates that $H$ ought to be the new head, then the node will perform a reorg once again, reverting blocks back to $B$ and replaying the blocks on the other branch.
+If the fork choice rule indicates that $H$ ought to be the new head, then the node will perform a reorg once again, reverting blocks back to $B$ and replaying the blocks on $H$'s branch.

 Short reorgs of one or two blocks in both proof of work and Ethereum's proof of stake protocol are not uncommon due to network delays in block propagation.
 Much longer reorgs ought to be exceedingly rare, unless the chain is under attack, or there is a bug in the formulation of &ndash; or the clients' implementations of &ndash; the fork choice rule.